ikhezi/starter-research-group/content/en/authors/Pilar Aristizabal/_index.md

 ---
 # Display name
-title: Maria Teresa Bizkarra
+title: Pilar Aristizabal

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
 role: Irakaslea eta Ikertzailea